awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Additional_Roles.md

 9. Tick the box **'I acknowledge that AWS CloudFormation might create IAM resources with custom names.'** and click **Create stack**.
 ![Images/Tick_Box.png](/Cost/300_Optimization_Data_Collection/Images/Tick_Box.png)

+10. This role will now be deployed to all linked accounts.
+If you wish to also access data in your management account.
+Deploy the same CloudFormation stack as a normal stack in your management account as you did in the **Role for Management Account** step above.

 {{% notice note %}}
 You will need to keep your optimisation_read_only_role.yaml file to add permissions to later so please store somewhere safely
 {{% /notice %}}